About the Project

 The simulations are widely used internationally.
 Currently, the project sees over 80 million sim runs per year globally (with about one-third international use and a 25% annual growth rate).
 The simulations have been translated into 89 languages, and the full website into 40 languages.
 The PhET project serves as a model of excellence for innovative and effective STEM education tools – tools that grounded in education research literature and tested for engagement and learning with students – and for bringing high quality open educational resources to scale, internationally.
 And the project continues to innovate – with next-generation simulations that are designed for touch-or-mouse devises and built on a state-of-the-art HTML5 software solution developed by PhET; a new R&D effort to make these simulations accessible to the disabled; and a tools for our community of translators (over nearly 7000 sim translations to date).

-Currently, PhET is pioneering new technologies to make the simulations available for students with disabilities , publishing their first accessible simulation in May 2017.
+Currently, PhET is pioneering new technologies to make the simulations available for students with disabilities , publishing their first accessible simulation.
 PhET is also pioneering a new suite of simulations that are enhanced with interoperability features – including sim customization, inter-technology control through an API, and backend data streams of interaction events and states.